 Key Competencies and Objectives

-Master’s programs in data science will equip their graduates with a wide array of proficiencies in core areas that will enable these data scientists to apply their training to a number of core areas:
+Master’s programs in data science equip their graduates with a wide array of proficiencies in diverse areas that employers are interested in.
+Those essential competencies include:

 - Data mining and machine learning